Bruno-SSC/movsort/commit_log.md

 com 20
     The option states now works and it's very decent.
 Worked in the GenreModal-view/model/controller to make a good clean workflow.
 I'm proud on how it turned out. com 21
+    Started using dotenv for the api token, changed the logic for the first movie list query, regenerated my token as well, now I can make the project public. com 22
+    I forgot to change the api token for the dotenv import in the genres fetch before.
+    Implemented the first controller interaction between GenresController and MovieListController.
+Now genres change the movie list.
+    However, I'm not sure if it's the right way to do it.
+Must give some thought.
+Strangely, it actually makes some sense.
+    I still need to work the semicolon and improve the feature in general but for a sigle genre it already works.
+Big step.